-- 8.1 The Trust will only use surveillance cameras for the safety and security of the Trust and its staff, pupils and visitors. - 8.2 Surveillance will be used as a deterrent for violent behaviour and damage to the Trust. - 8.3 The Trust may share surveillance footage to assist the police in identifying persons who have committed an offence (see paragraph 13.1). - 8.4 The Trust will only conduct surveillance as a deterrent and will not site cameras in classrooms or any changing facility. - 8.5 The Trust may use surveillance data as part of disciplinary and grievance processes.
-This will be communicated to students and staff through the Trust Privacy Notices. - 8.6 If the surveillance and CCTV systems fulfil their purpose and are no longer required the Trust will deactivate them.

-8. How the Trust manages CCTV and surveillance

-- 9.1 The Trust is registered as a data controller with the Information Commissioner's Office, which also covers the use of surveillance systems. - 9.2 CCTV warning signs are clearly and prominently placed at all external entrances to the Trust, including gates if coverage includes outdoor areas.
+8.1 The Trust will only use surveillance cameras for the safety and security of the Trust and its staff, pupils and visitors.

+- 8.2 Surveillance will be used as a deterrent for violent behaviour and damage to the Trust. - 8.3 The Trust may share surveillance footage to assist the police in identifying persons who have committed an offence (see paragraph 13.1). - 8.4 The Trust will only conduct surveillance as a deterrent.
+Each school will determine areas that may require monitoring ie., areas with resources/equipment.
+CCTV is also sited to cover external areas including playgrounds, paths, entrances and carpark areas for security and safety. - 8.5 The Trust may use surveillance data as part of disciplinary and grievance processes.
+This will be communicated to students and staff through the Trust Privacy Notices. - 8.6 If the surveillance and CCTV systems fulfil their purpose and are no longer required the Trust will deactivate them. - 9.
+How the Trust manages CCTV and surveillance - 9.1 The Trust is registered as a data controller with the Information Commissioner's Office, which also covers the use of surveillance systems. - 9.2 CCTV warning signs are clearly and prominently placed at all external entrances to the Trust, including gates if coverage includes outdoor areas.
 The signs contain details of the purpose for using CCTV e.g. public safety or crime prevention. - 9.3 In areas where CCTV is used, the Trust ensure that there are prominent signs placed at both the entrance of the CCTV zone and within the controlled area. - 9.4 If BWC are being used, the staff member wearing the device will receive training on their appropriate use.
 They will only start recording when there is an incident they judge should be captured.
 They will display information which explains that they are wearing a camera and will clearly explain to the data subjects that they have started recording.
-Only trained and designated staff members will use BWC. - 9.5 The surveillance system is a closed digital system will not record audio by default., as audio recording may be considered an excessive intrusion of privacy.
+Only trained and designated staff members should use BWC. - 9.5 The surveillance system is a closed digital system will not record audio by default., as audio recording may be considered an excessive intrusion of privacy.
 If audio recording is possible, this option will be turned off. - 9.6 The surveillance system has been designed for maximum effectiveness and efficiency; however, the Trust cannot guarantee that every incident will be detected or covered and 'blind spots' may exist. - 9.7 The surveillance system will not be trained on individuals unless an immediate response to an incident is required. - 9.8 The surveillance system will not be trained on private vehicles or property outside the perimeter of the Trust.

-9. Security
+10. Security

-- 10.1 Access to the surveillance system, software and data is strictly limited to authorised school staff and is password protected. - 10.2 The Trust's authorised CCTV system users are: - Headteachers - Office Managers - Trust Head of IT - 10.3 Visual display monitors are not in sight of the general public and is turned off when there is no requirement to view live images. - 10.4 The main control facility is kept secure and locked when not in use. - 10.5 The headteacher and authorised staff will decide when to record footage, e.g. a continuous loop outside the grounds to deter intruders. - 10.6 Any unnecessary footage captured will be securely deleted from the system. - 10.7 Any cameras that present faults will be repaired immediately to avoid any risk of a data breach.
+- 10.1 Access to the surveillance system, software and data is strictly limited to authorised school staff and is password protected. - 10.2 The Trust's authorised CCTV system users are: - Headteachers - Office Managers - Trust Head of IT - Trust IT Department - Head Of Year - Pastoral Team (Behaviour Lead) - 10.3 Visual display monitors are not in sight of the general public and is turned off when there is no requirement to view live images. - 10.4 CCTV footage should be in a secure location with access only by agreed staff. - 10.5 The headteacher and authorised staff will decide when to record footage, e.g. a continuous loop outside the grounds to deter intruders. - 10.6 Any unnecessary footage captured will be retained for 28 day and then securely deleted from the system by a Senior IT Technician/Head of IT. - 10.7 Any cameras that present faults will be repaired immediately to avoid any risk of a data breach.